orangeduck/Cello-Website/pages/documentation_installation.md

       gcc (rubenvb-4.7.2-release) 4.7.2
       ...

+You should see something similar to the above.
 Once this is the case, browse to the directory in which you unzipped the source distribution and run the following:

     $ ls
-      INSTALL.md  Makefile   demos    libCello.a    tests
+      INSTALL.md  Makefile   demos    tests
-      LICENSE.md  README.md  include  libCello.dll  src
+      LICENSE.md  README.md  include  src
     $ make
       ...